-After my last post about boundaries, I got a letter from a young woman asking about how to deal with a pornography habit while dating.
+If you’ve discovered your boyfriend watches porn, you’re not alone.
+I got a letter from a young woman asking about how to deal with her boyfriend’s porn habit while dating.
 She gave me permission to share what she writes.

 We are both Christians in our mid-20s, and he has read many other books over the years and prayed so much.
 He was open with me about his struggle before we started dating, and explained that he was getting help, but purity would probably always be a struggle in his life.

 We are considering a serious relationship now, but my question is this—I know he’s serious about gaining victory in the area of sexual purity, and I know it’s going to be difficult, but what should I look for before considering a more serious relationship with him?
 Complete victory (i.e. not viewing porn and not masturbating) for a specific length of time?
 Improvement but not complete victory?
 I believe in God’s power to transform his life, and he does too, but this is still scary.

 Most material I find is aimed at wives, and thus encourages them to stay and fight for the marriage, but there seems to be very little material for people considering marriage.
 What healthy expectations should I have?”

 First of all, I love that this young couple has already done a bunch of things right:

 - He initiated the conversation about his struggle with pornography habit.

 - He continued to be honest about his ongoing struggles.

 - She educated herself.